JustinHu1988/My-notes/Algorithms Unlocked.md

 #### Negative-weight cycles relate to arbitrage opportunities

 Exchange rates for currencies fluctuate rapidly.
 Imagine that at some moment in time, the following exchange rates are in effect:

-。。。。。。

-Here's how to find an arbitrage opportunity
+Here's how to find an arbitrage opportunity by finding a negative-weight cycle:

+- （这部分已阅读，尚未写笔记）

+### The Floyd-Warshall algorithm

+**All-pairs shortest-paths** problem :